 Does everything close during the day?

-Many cafés and restaurants remain open during Ramadan, but may have shorter or different opening times so it’s best to call before (here’s a list of restaurants open during the day in Dubai, and here are daytime dining options in Abu Dhabi).
+Many cafés and restaurants remain open during Ramadan, but may have shorter or different opening times so it’s best to call before (here’s a list of restaurants open during the day in Dubai).
 The places that are open during the daytime are likely to have curtains or panels in place to conceal people eating and drinking from those fasting.

 Everything tends to happen much later in the day during Ramadan.
 The malls close even later than usual, with many staying open well after midnight.

 The UAE’s malls are busy at night over the Holy Month.

 Do I need to do anything differently during the day?